merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 ### Networks based on KEGG reactions

 Compare the sizes of reaction networks constructed in two ways: first, using the default of both KEGG reaction and EC number annotations of KOs, and second, using just KEGG reaction annotations.
-KEGG reactions are more specific than EC numbers, which often map to a larger group of reactions in the ModelSEED database, as explained above in [Specificity of reaction annotations](#specificity-of-reaction-annotations).
+KEGG reactions are more specific than EC numbers, which often map to a larger group of reactions in the ModelSEED database, as explained above in [KO annotation specificity](#ko-annotation-specificity).
 The "EC+KEGG" network is prone to more false positive formula-compound matches that must be evaluated and fewer false negatives, or missing formula-compound matches, than the "just KEGG" network.

 Although it would be useful to design a flag in {% include PROGRAM name="anvi-reaction-network" %} that allows a network to be constructed from KEGG reactions excluding EC numbers, for now we will remove the parts of the "EC+KEGG" networks that are based solely on EC numbers.
-This is achieved using the function that subsets networks by select items.
+This is achieved using the function from the anvi'o library that subsets networks by select items.

 ```python
 all_kegg_networks: dict[tuple[str], rn.GenomicNetwork] = {}